webix-hub/docs/data/desktop/suggest.md

 {{sample 13_form/01_controls/15_suggest_server.html }}

+{{editor http://webix.com/snippet/3fd083a4	Suggest List for Input: Populating with Server-side Data)

 Suggest list can be used with the following components (should be configured separately):

 - standard HTML input;